Team5924/resources/md/manufacturing/power-tools.md

 hand drills offer an advantage in portability and flexibility as opopposed to the drill press.

-## arbor press

-the arbor press is useful for pressing things into other things. common uses for the arbor press include pressing bearings into parts and pressing pinions onto motors.

 ## belt & disc sander

 the belt and disc sander is used for breaking edges, shaping material, and providing a nice finish.